apache/spark/docs/running-on-kubernetes.md

 Kubernetes scheduler that has been added to Spark.

 **The Kubernetes scheduler is currently experimental.
-The most basic parts are stable, but Dynamic Resource Allocation needs to be available before we officially announce GA for it.**
+The most basic parts are stable, but some more features (e.g., external shuffle service) in Dynamic Resource Allocation needs to be available before we officially announce GA for it.**

 # Security